 Although the legislative history of the 1986 Code stated that its provisions were not intended to interfere with traditional municipal financings, lowering the threshold from 25% nongovernmental use to 10% can call many more projects into question than was previously the case.
-The following examples illustrate these restrictions.
+Nowadays, a question has to be asked about other users of governmental facilities to be financed; whereas before 1986, it was largely irrelevant for cities, towns, villages, school districts and the like.
+The following example illustrates these restrictions: